epiusers-help/AutoDevCerts/InstallKinetic.md

 ### Other Modules

-In the Task Agent, one can validate the certificate.
+In the Task Agent, one can choose to validate the certificate.

 ![Task Agent](images/taskAgent.png)